cdesai/countmein/README.md

 # CountMeIn
-A simple iOS counter app built with Swift 3 and XCode 8 to demonstrate use of Master-Detail Template.
+A simple iOS counter app built with Swift 3 and Xcode 8 to demonstrate use of Master-Detail Template.

 This app demonstrates following basic iOS concepts for educational purpose.